MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3/P5-Scrolling-World/content.md

 ##Relative node position

 This code retrieves the current screen position for each ground sprite.
-Since the ground sprites aren't children of the *GameScene*, we need to convert their relative position inside the *scrollLayer* to *GameScene* coordinate space using the `convertPoint(...)` method.
+Since the ground sprites aren't children of the *GameScene*, we need to convert their relative position inside the *scrollLayer* to *GameScene* coordinate space using the `convert(_:to:)` method.

 Once we have this world space position, we check if the ground sprite is outside of the the screen.
 If so then move it to the right edge of the screen.
 We calculate the new position for the node in *GameScene* (world space) and then convert this back to get the relative position in *scrollLayer* space.